vls9/twitnet/README.md

 ### Step 1. `search.py`

-Let's find some users who tweeted about Joe Biden in January 2017.
+Let's find some users who tweeted about Joe Biden in the past week.
 The script prompts us for input:

 ```
 Provide a Twitter search query: